-Stringer thanked Time Warner CEO Jeff Bewkes and chairman Barry Meyer for making what he called the best decision in the long term for the consumer.
-He also gave kudos to longtime Blu-ray supporters Robert Iger of Disney and Rupert Murdoch and Peter Chernin of Fox parent News Corp., along with Lionsgate and MGM.
+Stringer thanked Time Warner CEO Jeff Bewkes and chairman Barry Meyer for making what he called the best decision in the long-term for the consumer.
+He also gave kudos to longtime Blu-ray supporters Bob Iger of Disney and Rupert Murdoch and Peter Chernin of News Corp., along with Lionsgate and MGM.

 “I don’t know if that’s the reason for the full house, and I’m sure you want me to say more,” Stringer said.
 “But I won’t.”

 David Bishop, worldwide president of Sony Pictures Home Entertainment, said Warner’s decision would help change Sony’s focus.